Home » Autism Advocacy » Center Stage: Famous People With Autism

 Greta Thunberg

-On her Twitter account, she shared: “I have asperger’s and that means I’m sometimes a bit different from the norm.
+On her Twitter account, she shared: “I have Asperger’s, and that means I’m sometimes a bit different from the norm.
 And, given the right circumstances, being different is a superpower…”

-She uses Twitter to not only share her experiences of being an activist on the spectrum but also to raise awareness for climate change.
+She uses Twitter not only to share her experiences of being an activist on the spectrum but also to raise awareness for climate change.

 She shared: “I’m not public about my diagnosis to ’hide’ behind it, but because I know many ignorant people still see it as an ’illness’, or something negative.
 And believe me, my diagnosis has limited me before.”